Consolidated Edison (NYSE:ED) Research Coverage Started at Credit Suisse Group

 Credit Suisse Group started coverage on shares of Consolidated Edison (NYSE:ED – Get Rating) in a report published on Monday morning, Marketbeat Ratings reports.
 The brokerage issued a neutral rating and a $100.00 target price on the utilities provider’s stock.

 Other equities research analysts also recently issued reports about the stock.
-Mizuho raised their target price on shares of Consolidated Edison from $90.00 to $94.00 and gave the company a buy rating in a research note on Thursday, March 10th.
-Wolfe Research raised shares of Consolidated Edison from an underperform rating to a peer perform rating and set a $82.00 target price on the stock in a research note on Thursday, February 17th.
-Wells Fargo & Company lifted their price target on shares of Consolidated Edison from $78.00 to $87.00 and gave the stock an equal weight rating in a research note on Monday, January 31st.
-The Goldman Sachs Group lifted their price target on shares of Consolidated Edison from $65.00 to $83.00 and gave the stock a sell rating in a research note on Thursday, March 31st.
+StockNews.com raised shares of Consolidated Edison from a hold rating to a buy rating in a research note on Friday, March 25th.
+KeyCorp raised their target price on shares of Consolidated Edison from $71.00 to $72.00 and gave the company an underweight rating in a research note on Wednesday, April 20th.
+Royal Bank of Canada raised their target price on shares of Consolidated Edison from $88.00 to $89.00 and gave the company a sector perform rating in a research note on Monday, March 28th.
+The Goldman Sachs Group raised their target price on shares of Consolidated Edison from $65.00 to $83.00 and gave the company a sell rating in a research note on Thursday, March 31st.
 Finally, Guggenheim downgraded shares of Consolidated Edison from a neutral rating to a sell rating and decreased their price target for the stock from $77.00 to $71.00 in a research note on Thursday, January 20th.
 Six investment analysts have rated the stock with a sell rating, five have given a hold rating and two have given a buy rating to the company’s stock.
 According to data from MarketBeat.com, the company currently has an average rating of Hold and a consensus target price of $82.25.

 Shares of Consolidated Edison stock opened at $94.73 on Monday.
 Consolidated Edison has a 12-month low of $71.17 and a 12-month high of $99.22.
 The company has a market cap of $33.55 billion, a price-to-earnings ratio of 24.61, a PEG ratio of 10.97 and a beta of 0.22.
 The company has a current ratio of 1.02, a quick ratio of 0.94 and a debt-to-equity ratio of 1.11.
 The company’s 50-day moving average price is $91.99 and its 200-day moving average price is $84.78.